sergio-chevtchenko/snn-binary-sample-main/README.md

 # Reinforcement learning from images in a grid-world

-A basic example of an SNN_V1 with the grid environment from the paper "Combining STDP and Binary Networks for Reinforcement Learning from Images and Sparse Rewards"
+A basic example of an SNN with the grid environment from the paper "Combining STDP and Binary Networks for Reinforcement Learning from Images and Sparse Rewards"

 ## Requirements